KB-Datasprint/datasprint2024/README.md

 # Datasprint 2024

-## Setup
-Python notebooks can run with Python version 3.11.
-The following libraries are used:

-- os
-- pandas
-- BeautifulSoup
-- re
-- geopy
-- glob
-- matplotlib
-- warnings
-- jupyterlab

-R markdown can run with R version 4.4.
-The following packages are used.
-- tidyverse
-- tidygeocoder
-- tidytext
-- ggwordcloud

-Orange workflows are made in Orange version 3.36.2.
-The following add ons are installed:
-- Geo

-OpenRefine cleanups were done with version 3.8.2.

 ## Dataset appetizer

 The dataset is based on the Royal Library's bibliographic records from around 1600 to 1900,